 It’s a damp and miserable evening in Glasgow – or dreich, as we say here in Scotland.
 But Ana Popovic certainly succeeds in raising the temperature in Oran Mor with her brand of funky rocking blues.
-After a brief, driving soul curtain-raiser from the rest of her band, complete with squealing horns, the lady makes her entrance and proceeds to lights the fuse by leading them in a blistering instrumental.
+After a brief, driving soul curtain-raiser from the rest of her band, complete with squealing horns, the lady makes her entrance and proceeds to light the fuse by leading them in a blistering instrumental.

-That sets the tone for an opening barrage of take-no-prisoners funkadelicness from a band that manages to be at once tight as a drum and loose as a goose, featuring some jaw
+That sets the tone for an opening barrage of take-no-prisoners funkadelicness from a band that manages to be at once tight as a drum and loose as a goose, featuring some jaw dropping guitar

 |Serbian siren singes fretboard alert|